zooxo/tinykeys/README.md

 ## How to install?
 Copy the complete TinyKeys folder to your MPC (to the Expansions folder).
+Load the expansion/instrument to an MPC (keygroup) track.

 ## Which instruments?
 * Accordion